LISTEN NOW AT iTUNES or SOUNDCLOUD

 Join us as we uncover the Civil War through women’s eyes and discover how female re-enactors keep our history alive and vital to today.

-UNCOVERING THE MEDICINE OF THE CIVIL WAR
+UNCOVERING THE BLOOD, BULLETS AND BOOZE: MEDICINE IN THE CIVIL WAR

 Guests: David Price